Create a Brand

 - Create a name and identity for your business

-After you create your app and your business, how will you convince people to use your app?
-Marketing is trying to convince people to use your app.
+After you create your app or AI invention and your business, how will you convince people to use your product?
+Marketing is trying to convince people to use your product.

-Before you start marketing your app, you’ll want to create a brand for business.
-Your brand is the identity of your business, It is what people think about when the hear the name of your business or your app.
-If your app was a person, their brand would be their personality.
+Before you start marketing your product, you’ll want to create a brand for business.
+Your brand is the identity of your business, It is what people think about when the hear the name of your business or your product.
+If your product was a person, their brand would be their personality.
 It’s “who” your product/company is.

 Think about some of companies you already know.
 Can you remember their logos?
 What do they sell?
 What is their motto or slogan?
 What is the feeling you get when you think about their business?